Understanding Architects’ Fees for Major Home Projects

 What an architectural fee proposal really involves

-It involves careful professional thinking.
-Exploring options.
-Identifying constraints.
-Anticipating risk.
-Structuring the work in clear stages.
-And setting out, in plain terms, what is included, what is not, and how change will be handled if it arises.
+The proposal structures the work into clear stages and sets out, in plain English, what is included, what is not, and how change will be handled if it arises.

 This work cannot realistically be carried at the architect’s risk.